wp-plugins/mini-twitter-feed/readme.txt

 It displays tweets from your feed or from the Twitter Search, from a list or from your favorite users.
 It is very flexible and modular.

-You can read more on [miniTwitter](http://minitwitter.webdevdesigner.com/ "Embed twitter on your Wordpress blog").
+You can read more on how to [Embed twitter on your Wordpress blog: mini Twitter](http://minitwitter.webdevdesigner.com/ "Put the twitter feed on your Wordpress blog").

 == Installation ==